flipsewtf/Tumblr-basecode/README.md

 # Tumblr-basecode
 A Rich, jQuery-free Tumblr Basecode template.
-Most of us theme-makers have used jQuery since the beginning of Tumblr because many scripts reqired it, but no more! well, if you want to, go ahead, but this is designed for you to not rely on jquery at all.
+Most of us theme-makers have used jQuery since the beginning of Tumblr because many scripts reqired it, but ~~I'm~~ we're finally at a point where stuff can be done without.
+This is designed for you to not rely on jquery at all.

 ## Terms of use
 +   This is a basecode template, not a full theme, so do not use it as such.